hackerbeats/SimpleTicket-Style-Guide/README.md

 # SimpleTicket Style Guide

-SimpleTicket Style Guide is a project I completed as part of the <a href="https://join.codecademy.com/learn/paths/full-stack-engineer-career-path/">Codecademy Full Stack Engineer Path</a> course.
+<a href="https://hackerbeats.github.io/SimpleTicket-Style-Guide/">SimpleTicket Style Guide</a> is a project I completed as part of the <a href="https://join.codecademy.com/learn/paths/full-stack-engineer-career-path/">Codecademy Full Stack Engineer Path</a> course.